stianhje/apartments/README.md

-# Apartment Building with 30 separet apartments
+# Apartment Building with 30 separate apartments

 I did not make or convert this interior all credits has to go to [DPSGTA](https://forum.fivem.net/u/dpsgta/) for the job he did converting this interor from GTA IV